twurple/twurple/docs/migration/index.md

 ## [Deprecation] Remove usage of the `.helix` namespace

 The namespace `.helix` has been deprecated.
-All the Helix sub-namespaces now live directly on the {@ApiClient}.
+All the Helix sub-namespaces now live directly on the {@link ApiClient}.

 ```ts diff -1 +2
 const me = await api.helix.users.getMe();